 The Traits of a Toxic Employee

-Now – before you start poking me in the comments section below – my list isn’t exhaustive, and you might be able to add some more to this list from your personal experiences past and present.
+Now – before you start poking me in the comments section below – my list isn’t exhaustive, and you might be able to add some more to this list from your personal experiences past and present in ITSM roles.
 However, I’ve tried to quickly summarize what I’ve seen in my experience, where a toxic employee:

 - Blocks things by raising unfounded technical concerns, which often don’t hold up against expert analysis